llamadew/drivers-pipeline/README.md

-# drivers-pipeline
+# drivers-pipeline (WIP)
 This repo contains an ETL script that executes postprocessing for of the raw client metadata telemetry into an analytical dataset.
+For more information refer to this [Design Doc](https://docs.google.com/document/d/1LUpcHjOvAT3jSUSKkzE5esfIqgEYQQ6beY3x-kGHv7E/edit?usp=sharing).

 The resulting dataset resides in an MDB collection.
+Please contact Natalya Furmanova for access.

 ## How does the ETL process data?
 The ETL aggregates client connections count daily by `group ID`, `driver`,`driver version`, `platform`, `OS`, `OSarchitecture`, `MDB server version`.